How to become CRISC Certified – Certification Requirements [updated 2022]

 - Click on the myCertification page

-- Click on Schedule Exam URL which is located in the Pre-Certification Summary section.
+- Click on the Schedule Exam URL, which is located in the Pre-Certification Summary section.
 This will lead to the scheduling page.

 - Follow the instructions to schedule your testing appointment.
 Aspiring candidates may take a look at this Candidates Guide.

-The Candidates Guide comes in handy as it provides information about exam registration, dates and deadlines for the exam administration as well as the exam day rules.
+The Candidates Guide comes in handy as it provides information about exam registration, dates and deadlines for the exam administration, and the exam day rules.

-Aspiring candidates can also access the CRISC Exam Study Community that has been provided by ISACA to allow candidates share experiences, ideas, questions and study materials.
+Aspiring candidates can also access the CRISC Exam Study Community that ISACA has provided to allow candidates to share experiences, ideas, questions and study materials.

-The CRISC examination contains two hundred (200) items taken over a four (4) hour period.
+The CRISC examination contains 150 items taken over four hours.
 Candidate scores are reported as scaled scores.
-A scaled score is basically a conversion of a candidate’s raw score on an exam to a common scale.
-ISACA uses and reports scores on a common scale of between 200 and 800.
+A scaled score is converting a candidate’s raw score on an exam to a common scale.
+ISACA uses and reports scores on a common scale of 200 and 800.

 Candidates must receive a score of 450 or higher to pass the examination.
 A score of exactly 450 represents a minimum consistent standard of knowledge as established by ISACA’s CRISC Certification Committee.